michaelmaloof/FortuneTeller/README.md

 # FortuneTeller
-Jetpack Dinosaur Challenge 4 - Custom Classes and MVC Part 2 (Review)

 I'm writing a book to teach others how to code in objective-c.
 This is the fourth app the reader will make in the book.
+Any repos with "Jetpack Dinosuar" in the description are part of the book I am writing.

-Jetpack Dinosaur Challenge 4 - Custom Classes and MVC
+Jetpack Dinosaur Challenge 4 - Custom Classes and MVC Part 2 (Review) App Description:

-App Description:

 Build a working eight-ball to predict the user's future.